finbourne/lusid-sdk-csharp/sdk/docs/SystemConfigurationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SystemConfigurationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SystemConfigurationApi>();
             var source = "source_example";  // string | The source to delete transaction configurations for

             try
             {
+                // uncomment the below to set overrides at the request level
+                // DeletedEntityResponse result = apiInstance.DeleteTransactionConfigurationSource(source, opts: opts);

                 // [EXPERIMENTAL] DeleteTransactionConfigurationSource: Delete all transaction configurations for a source DeletedEntityResponse result = apiInstance.DeleteTransactionConfigurationSource(source);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));